miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 ## The Real Challenge: AI-Assisted API Integration

 What it did reach was some of the most complex and challenging API integration of my life, downright not possible without AI-help.
 And not just any AI-help.
 AI that has repeatedly received a Matrix-style Kung Fu download.
 It's not Prompt Engineering.
 It's not training a model or fine-tuning.
 It's something whose moniker I'm choosing makes my coworker blush.
+I can't very well go with a movie quote to name the technique.
+It's got to be more literal and descriptive if it's going to compete with ***prompt engineering***, ***fine-tuning*** and the like.
+No, it's got to have some pop and pizazz; maybe even be a bit controversial.

 ### Mastering BQL: Not Your Average Query Language